By Dr Bradnee Chambers

 Some might find vultures less appealing than other animals, but conservation policies are not decided like a beauty pageant; decisions are founded on sound science and seek to keep ecosystems in balance.
 Vultures are too valuable to us to allow them to fall victim to poachers, who are oblivious to the damage they are wreaking to wildlife and their fellow humans.
 The future of wildlife is indeed in our hands and the fate of vultures is now closely linked to that of elephants– and all are worth saving.

-* Dr Bradnee Chambers is the Executive Secretary of the United Nations Environment Programme’s Convention on the Conservation of Migratory Species of Wild Animals (UNEP/CMS).
-[IDN-InDepthNews – 4 June 2016]
+*Dr Bradnee Chambers is the Executive Secretary of the Convention on the Conservation of Migratory Species of Wild Animals under the United Nations Environment Programme.
+[IDN-InDepthNews – 1 March 2016]

 IDN is flagship of the International Press Syndicate.